webplatform/docs/apis/file/MSStreamReader/onabort/index.md

 standardization_status: Non-Standard
 summary: 'Indicates that the read has been aborted (for example, by calling abort()).'
 tags:
+  - API_Object_Properties
-  0: API
+  - API
-  1: Object
-  2: Properties
-  4: FileAPI
+  - FileAPI
+  - Needs_Examples
+  - Deletion_Candidate
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: